c4cs/c4cs.github.io/_commands/toys/t.md

 t capitalises on the ability to string UNIX commands, vastly increasing its usefulness. (xargs may be required)

-Full documentation on t is available on the project's GitHub page: <a href="https://github.com/sferik/t">https://github.com/sferik/t</a>
+Full documentation on t is available on [the project's GitHub page.](https://github.com/sferik/t)

 t is compatabile with Linux, OS X, and Windows